 What We’re Doing

-We at Houghton are actively looking for ways to be more responsible in our stewardship of the earth.
-Many of these changes save us money in the long run.
-Others may cost a little bit extra but will help us implement more environmentally sustainable practices.
-Here is a partial listing of some of the things that we have planned for the 2018 – 2019 year, as well as some of our recent accomplishments.
+We’re always looking for ways to be more responsible in our stewardship of the earth.
+Here is a partial listing of some of the things that we have planned for the 2019 – 2020 year, as well as some of our recent accomplishments.

 - Working on creating a “tree map” to show the locations and species of all trees on campus

-- Published a new trail map for the Houghton trail system
+- Published new trail signs and maps for the Houghton trail system

 - Overhauled the campus fleet to replace existing vehicles with fuel-efficient Toyota Priuses, saving the college $3,000 per year in fuel costs